 Then Jesus asks the lawyer, "which of the people that I have just described was a good neighbor to the man who got robbed and beaten?"
 The legally knowledgeable lawyer then answered, "the traveler from out of town who had mercy on him."
 Then Jesus told the inquisitive lawyer, "that is the example that you should follow and in doing this you should push aside any race, ethnic or religious prejudice that you might have."

 If you have not yet come to this realization.
 How does this parable tie in with the questions that the lawyer asked, namely, "what must I do to inherit eternal life?" and "who is my neighbor?"
 In answering these questions Jesus stressed the importance of godly fruit and specifically in showing compassion and mercy to all people regardless of race, ethnicity and religious persuasion.
-This is realized because in Jesus' days on earth the Samaritans were looked down on and often outright scorned by Jesus' fellow countrymen mostly because they were a mixture of Jewish, Assyrian and other descendants.
+This is realized because in Jesus' days on earth the Samaritans were looked down on, and often outright scorned or considered as worthless by Jesus' fellow countrymen mostly because they were a mixture of Jewish, Assyrian and other descendants.
 The city of Samaria was part of the nation of Israel, but the blood of the people there had been diluted by people of different races and their religious beliefs had been changed also.
 Ancient historical information on this is seen in 2 Kings 17 and this is clearly stated in 2 Kings 17:24.
 Today we have similar circumstances.
 All over the world today we have people from different countries, ethnicities and religious groups that according to Jesus' teachings and earthly example, we should have compassion on, especially if they too showed compassion to their fellow man.
 Jesus was never a divider of mankind.
 He was always a uniter.
 Jesus even said to "love your enemies".